Configure a Server to Listen on a Specific TCP Port

 The Database Engine begins listening on a new port when restarted.
 However the SQL Server Browser service monitors the registry and reports the new port number as soon as the configuration is changed, even though the Database Engine might not be using it.
 Restart the Database Engine to ensure consistency and avoid connection failures.

 To assign a TCP/IP port number to the SQL Server Database Engine

-In SQL Server Configuration Manager, in the console pane, expand SQL Server Network Configuration, expand Protocols for <instance name>, and then double-click TCP/IP.
+In SQL Server Configuration Manager, in the console pane, expand SQL Server Network Configuration, select Protocols for <instance name>, and then in the right pane double-click TCP/IP.

 If you are having trouble opening SQL Server Configuration Manager, see SQL Server Configuration Manager.

 In the TCP/IP Properties dialog box, on the IP Addresses tab, several IP addresses appear in the format IP1, IP2, up to IPAll.
 One of these is for the IP address of the loopback adapter, 127.0.0.1.
 Additional IP addresses appear for each IP Address on the computer.
 (You will probably see both IP version 4 and IP version 6 addresses.)
 Right-click each address, and then click Properties to identify the IP address that you want to configure.

 If the TCP Dynamic Ports dialog box contains 0, indicating the Database Engine is listening on dynamic ports, delete the 0.

 In the IPn Properties area box, in the TCP Port box, type the port number you want this IP address to listen on, and then click OK.
 Multiple ports may be specified by separating them with a comma.
 Select OK.